Artoriuz/ArtCNN/README.md

 - `ArtCNN_C4F32.glsl`: This has 4 internal convolution layers with 32 filters each.
 This is the "big" variant of the shader.
 This is the best version of the shader but it is a bit resource-intensive for real-time video playback, you should only consider using it if you have a good GPU.
 - `ArtCNN_C4F16.glsl`: This has 4 internal convolution layers with 16 filters each.
 This is the "normal" variant of the shader.
 Most semi-recent discrete GPUs should be able to handle this.
 - `ArtCNN_C4F8.glsl`: This has 4 internal convolution layers with 8 filters each.
 This is the "small" variant of the shader.
-You should only use this for performance reasons, this model is very small and it can produce some nasty aliasing sometimes.
+You should only use this for performance reasons.

 A few other variants are also offered, these are meant to cover specific needs or edge-case scenarios:
 - `_Denoiser`: Trained with JPEG LR images.
 Use this when your source has visible compression artifacts (the model knows how to clean/ignore them to some extent).